 BFSA historians conducted the field reconnaissance of Barrio Logan in July and August of 2008.
 The survey boundaries included the Barrio Logan plan area, with the exception of the area southwest of Harbor Boulevard.
 The survey was focused on buildings constructed before 1965 and those visible from the street.
-A total of 484 properties were included in the survey.
-In addition, Chicano Park, which was established in 1970, was reviewed.
-One hundred and seven properties were found to be potential significance based the City of San Diego significance criterion and were assigned a California status code of 5S3.
+A total of 485 properties were surveyed including Chicano Park, established in 1970.
+One-hundred and twenty-nine properties were found to be potentially significant based the City of San Diego significance criterion and were assigned a California Status Code of 5S3.
 A complete list of the properties surveyed is provided in the appendices of the report.

 The survey results indicate there are no concentrations of buildings representing a single architectural style or a particular period of time or that relate to an identified historic theme in a significant way.
-Because of the zoning changes begun in the 1950s that allowed for mixed uses, the industrial/commercial in-fill and wide-scale demolition of residences over the past fifty years has changed the historic setting and the integrity of the plan area.
-The majority of residential and commercial structures have been altered compromising the architectural integrity of individual structures.
+Because of the zoning changes in the 1950s that allowed for mixed uses, the industrial/commercial in-fill and wide-scale demolition of residences over the past fifty years has changed the historic setting and the integrity of the plan area.
+The majority of residential and commercial structures have been altered compromising their architectural integrity.
 Consequently, no historic districts were identified within Barrio Logan.
 The modifications made by Mexican-American residents to structures that may have compromised the architectural integrity may still have historic validity as cultural contributions to the landscape and may be considered historically significant.